Accelerated BS/MS Degree in Chemistry

 This is an academically demanding program, but there are several allowances built in to enable the program to be completed in the time allotted.
 For instance, only 180 rather than 192 undergraduate quarter credits are required.
 The co-op experience may be adjusted; the student may take two rather than three coop cycles, enabling two additional quarters of on-campus study.
 If needed, the student may also take evening courses while on co-op.

-Students enrolled in the B.S./M.S. accelerated degree program must complete 180 undergraduate quarter credits for the B.S. degree and at least 45 graduate quarter credits for the M.S. degree.
+Students enrolled in the BS/MS accelerated degree program must complete 180 undergraduate quarter credits for the BS degree and at least 45 graduate quarter credits for the M.S. degree.
 All graduate departmental requirements must be satisfied in full, including producing a thesis, if the thesis-option Master's program is elected.
-Master's thesis requirements may be completed in the summer term of the final year with prior approval of the department.
-Students in the B.S./M.S. program must maintain a cumulative GPA of 3.0 in their undergraduate and graduate coursework to remain in the program.
+Master's thesis requirements must be completed no later than the Spring term of the final year.
+Students in the BS/MS program must maintain a cumulative GPA of 3.0 in their undergraduate and graduate coursework to remain in the program.